aiven/devportal/docs/products/flink/howto/create-flink-applications.rst

 11. Click **Create deployment**.
 On the **Create new deployment** screen,

     * Choose the version you wish to deploy.
 The default version for the first deployment is **Version: 1**.
-    * Choose the savepoint from where you want to deploy.
+    * Choose the :doc:`savepoint <../concepts/savepoints>` from where you want to deploy.
 No savepoints are available for the first application deployment.
     * Use the toggle for **Restart on failure** to enable or disable the option of automatically restarting a Flink job in case it fails.
     * Enter the number of `parallel instances <https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/execution/parallel/>`_ you want to have for the task.
 12. Click **Deploy without a savepoint** to deploy your application.